Dinner at Be Our Guest

 Be Our Guest Reservation Tips for Dinner

-– Stay at a Disney resort of priority reservations
+– Stay at a Disney resort with priority reservations

-If you are staying at any one of Disney’s on-site hotels – including Disney Value Resorts, Disney Moderate Resorts, and Disney Deluxe Resorts – then the date you can start making reservations is based on the date your hotel stay begins, rather than the date of the dining itself.
-You will have a big advantage if you make your reservations this far out.
+If you are staying at any of Disney’s on-site hotels – including Disney Value Resorts, Disney Moderate Resorts, and Disney Deluxe Resorts – then the date you can start making reservations is based on the date your hotel stay begins rather than the date of the dining itself.
+So if you make your reservations this far out, you will have a big advantage.

 – Book your Be Our Guest reservation first

-We would also recommend that make your Be Our Guest reservations for a day towards the end of your vacation.
-This is because offsite guests won’t have the ability to book those dates yet and your odds will increase the later your reservation dates are.
+We would also recommend making your Be Our Guest reservations for a day toward the end of your vacation.
+This is because offsite guests won’t have the ability to book those dates yet, and your odds will increase the later your reservation dates are.

 – Can’t get the reservation?
 Don’t give up!

-Don’t get discouraged if you have trouble getting reservations your first go-around.
-Keep on checking for an opening to pop up, or use something like MouseDining.com’s tool to alert you when an opening suddenly becomes available.
-People often cancel their dining reservations for whatever reason and this becomes your opportunity to snatch it before someone else does.
+Don’t get discouraged if you have trouble getting reservations on your first go-around.
+Instead, keep on checking for an opening to pop up, or use something like MouseDining.com’s tool to alert you when an opening suddenly becomes available.
+People often cancel their dining reservations for whatever reason, and this becomes your opportunity to snatch it before someone else does.

 – Be careful of Magic Kingdom party nights

 Magic Kingdom hosts parties several times per week during September, October, November, and December.
 On these nights, the park will close at 6 or 7 p.m.
-So if you are not going to the party, you will need to make your dining reservations for a time slot before the party begins.
+So if you are not going to the party, you must make your dining reservations for a time slot before the party begins.

 Yes, you can meet the Beast at dinner.
-Dinner is the only time you are able to meet him.
+Dinner is the only time you can meet him.

 Disney character meals are one of the most unique experiences at WDW.
 Be Our Guest works a little differently in that the Beast does not go from table to table and greet guests.
-Instead, you are able to meet the Beast in a separate room.
+Instead, you can meet the Beast in a separate room.
 There is a PhotoPass photographer here to take a photograph for you to keep as a souvenir.